lely4e/lely4e/README.md

 ---

 ## ⚡ Currently Working On
 I'm currently working on a FastAPI-based backend for a group polling and voting app with JWT authentication, PostgreSQL.
-Focused on clean architecture and robust error handling.
+Focused on frontend side with React and TypeScript.

 ---